 - Shangri-La Hotel - Relax by the idyllic pool located in the luxury hotel’s tropical gardens, or rejuvenate at the Health Club and Spa.
 The KL hotel provides a range of delectable international and local cuisine.

 - The Ritz-Carlton - Another luxurious hotel with elegant rooms and residences in Kuala Lumpur’s Golden Triangle District.
 Take advantage of the outdoor swimming pool or retreat to the rooms and the immaculate marble bathrooms with bathtub facilities.
 The Library offers contemporary international and Asian cuisine, while The Lobby Lounge is perfect for that afternoon tea experience, The Patisserie is a sweet tooth's delight while The Cobalt Room will get you energised for the day with their breakfast.

 - Sofitel Kuala Lumpur Damansara - With a luxurious outdoor swimming pool and sun terrace, guests can choose from one of 4 of on-site fine-dining restaurants.
 Kwee Zeen offers international cuisine, while Wan Chun Ting specialises in authentic Cantonese cuisine, Nizza is known for its Mediterranean dishes, while lighter meals can be enjoyed at Sofi's Deli.

 Also keep an eye on the first Waldorf Astoria Hotels & Resort which is planned to open in Kuala Lumpur, Malaysia in 2024.

 Day 2: Morning

-Start the second day tucking into a tasty dish of nasi lemak, a fragrant dish infused with coconut milk, served with fried anchovies, a boiled or fried egg, cucumber, sambal (spicy shrimp paste) and peanuts.
+Start the second day by sampling another popular Malaysian dish, the tasty nasi lemak, a fragrant dish infused with coconut milk, served with fried anchovies, a boiled or fried egg, cucumber, sambal (spicy shrimp paste) and peanuts.